cheekeet86/project-capstone/documents/part-02.md

 <br>

-The summary tables were used as props aka "Model Predictors" in EPISODE IV.
+The summary tables were used as props aka "Model Predictors" in Episode 5.

 <br>